deltachat/deltachat-pages/en/help.md

 # Multi-client {#multiclient}

-## Can I use delta Chat on multiple devices the same time?
+## Can I use Delta Chat on multiple devices the same time?

 - If you want to use the **same account** on different devices, you have to make sure, all devices use the same keys for encryption: